 Search our library and use this keyword phrase “Community-Based Transportation Plans” for more information.

-Guidelines for our CBTP program call for county congestion management agencies, or CMAs, to serve as the lead agency in each collaborative planning process.
+Guidelines for our CBTP program call for county transportation agencies, or CTAs, to serve as the lead agency in each collaborative planning process.

 Other participants include:

 - Community residents

 More than 30 lower-income communities in all nine Bay Area counties have developed CBTPs.
 These include:

 - Alameda County:

 Central Alameda Co.

 Central and East Oakland